ericpkatz/DOM-Blocks/Block20-DOM/_notes.md

 User interfaces will change depending on underlying data.
 When the data changes, the interface will be re-rendered.

+# Learning Objectives

+- Understanding the relationship between the user interface and JavaScript.
+- Understanding the data -> UI lifecycle
+- Being able to select DOM elements.
+- Modifying the DOM based on data using innerHTML and innerText
+- Create a webpage with changing data, where the user interface changes as a result of the data changing.

 # Slide Deck should include
 - HTML -> user interface for web applications
 - HTML + JavaScript -> user interface for dynamic web application